AdobeDocs/analytics-platform.en/help/use-cases/call-center.md

 1. Click the gear icon near the metric header.
 Click **[!UICONTROL Use non-default attribution model]**.
 1. Set the desired [Attribution model](/help/data-views/create-dataview.md).

-The resulting report shows the top metric from call center data. <!-- Complement with donut visualization -->
+The resulting report shows the top metric from call center data.

 <!-- ### Flow between web data and call center

 call reason as an exit dimension, web page name for previous pages

 ### Histogram

 ### Fallout